REGIONS OF ITALY:

 OTHER CITIES OF THE WORLD:

-Frankfurt am Mein=Francoforte sul Meno (the part "sul Meno" is often dropped for shortness)
+Frankfurt am Mein=Francoforte sul Meno (the part "sul Meno" is as optional as it is in English)

 Austria e Svizzera (Switzerland)